Deborah Plummer — Advancing Inclusion: Turning Us and Them into We

 Critically important to the inclusion effort are diversity practitioners, OD consultants, psychologists, educators, and health and mental health professionals who act as informed diversity leaders, transformative change agents and compassionate healers capable of building inclusive organizations and peaceful communities.

-Communicating effectively across differences: balancing intention and impact; holding multiple realities, identities and perspectives; moving from certainty to curiosity; using privilege as a life skill; and making quality decisions.
+Practicing the skill set of communicating effectively across differences: balancing intention and impact; holding multiple realities, identities and perspectives; moving from certainty to curiosity; using privilege as a life skill; and making quality decisions.

 Moving from unconscious bias to unconscious awareness.